 Many current OES formulations have a high osmolality, making them unsafe for treatment.

 Dehydration and metabolic acidosis associated with calf diarrhoea is the leading cause of neonatal calf mortality.
-Oral electrolyte solutions (OES) are commonly used to treat this problem, but many of the formulations currently used have an osmolality which is too high.
+Oral electrolyte solutions (OES) for calves are commonly used to treat this problem, but many of the formulations currently used have an osmolality which is too high.
 In a study by Wilms et al[1,2], the effect of OES osmolality (as driven by sugars and minerals) on prevention and correction of metabolic acidosis was studied in calves with naturally occurring diarrhoea.

 Key takeaways from the research: